-To determine the extent to which the market risk limit has been reached, the Company applies the "qualified approach" as defined by the Derivatives Regulation.
+To determine the extent to which the market risk limit has been reached, the Company applies the absolute value-at-risk ("VaR") method of the qualified approach as defined by the Derivatives Regulation.

-In this regard, the Company uses the relative VaR method to measure and limit the market risk exposure.
-In the case of the relative VaR method, a reference portfolio that generally does not contain derivatives is defined that in terms of its risk profile and investment strategy is appropriate for the fund, and the market risk ("VaR") of the fund is compared to the market risk ("VaR") of the reference portfolio.
+In this regard, the Company uses the absolute VaR method to measure and limit the market risk exposure.
+In the case of the absolute VaR method, the market risk is limited by an upper limit for the fund's VaR.